 Provenance: Private collection, UK.

 Condition: Cleaned.
 Areas of fine and settled craquelure, as you would expect.
 Losses.
-Discoloration.
+Discolouration.
 Various fixing nails proud of surface and abrasions.